The Sustainable Connections TeamWe are the music makers, we are the dreamers of dreams.

 Read Derek's Bio

-Before his foray into the non-profit world he co-founded Viatru, an online Fair Trade retail service, and also worked with the Federal Reserve Bank.
-Derek attended the University of Toledo, where he received a Bachelor of Arts in Business Administration with honors.
-He has served on the boards of the Washington Business Alliance, Waterfront Advisory Group, Countywide Affordable Housing Task Force, and Community Food Co-op.
-Currently, he enjoys serving on the Board of Cloud Mountain Farm Center.
+Before his foray into the nonprofit world, he co-founded Viatru, an online Fair-Trade retail service, and also worked with the Federal Reserve Bank.
+Derek attended the University of Toledo, where he received a Bachelor of Arts in Business Administration with Honors.
+He has served on the boards of the Washington Business Alliance, Waterfront Advisory Group, Countywide Affordable Housing Task Force, Community Food Co-op, and Cloud Mountain Farm Center.